-DDR DIMMs support both ECC (Error Correction Code, typically used in servers) and non-ECC (used on desktops/laptops) and are available in both registered (typically used in servers) and unbuffered (typically used in PCs) versions.
+DDR DIMMs support non-ECC modules that are available in both registered (typically used in servers) and unbuffered (typically used in PCs) versions.

 NOTE: The DDR memory bus runs at the same frequency as the CPU front side bus.

 Install memory in any combination as follows: